TheOdinProject/curriculum/html_css/v2/foundations/inspecting-html-and-css/inspecting-html-and-css.md

-# Inspecting HTML and CSS

 ### Introduction

 Being able to inspect and debug your HTML and CSS is critical to frontend development.
-This lesson will take us through the DevTools which allow you to see detailed information about your elements and CSS rules, as well as assist you in finding and fixing problems in your code.
+This lesson will take us through the Chrome Dev Tools which allow you to see detailed information about your elements and CSS rules, as well as assist you in finding and fixing problems in your code.
+If you're using Firefox or some other browser, you can follow along as the majority of the tools look and function similarly, but you may need to Google a bit or check out the documentation for your browser of choice if you get stuck.

 ### Learning Outcomes